 The risk of confusion by the use of similar names might occur through:

 Mixed casing.
 Ada treats upper and lower case letters in names as identical.
-Thus no confusion can arise through an attempt to use Item and ITEM as distinct identifiers with different meanings.
+Confusion may arise through an attempt to use Item and ITEM as distinct identifiers with different meanings.

 Underscores and periods.
 Ada permits single underscores in identifiers and they are significant.
 Thus BigDog and Big_Dog are different identifiers.
 But multiple underscores (which might be confused with a single underscore) are forbidden, thus Big__Dog is forbidden.
 Leading and trailing underscores are also forbidden.
 Periods are not permitted in identifiers at all.